frankodoom/CountryData.Net/README.md

 ```

-## ISO-3166-1 country codes
+### ISO-3166-1 country codes

 For a list of supported ISO-3166-1 country codes, PhoneCode, Flags, ISO and , Unicode  please refer to the [Country Details](./CountryData/CountryDetails.md) file.

-## Contributing
+### Contributing

 Contributions are welcome!
+We value your input and want to make contributing to this project as easy and transparent as possible.
+Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

+### Code of Conduct

-Please see our [Contributing Guide](CONTRIBUTING.md) for more details.Creating a `Code of Conduct` for your project involves defining the standards of behavior expected from contributors and maintainers.
-This document helps ensure that the community around your project is welcoming and collaborative.
-Here's a basic template you can use and customize for your project:
+We are committed to fostering a welcoming and respectful community for everyone.
+Our `Code of Conduct` outlines the standards of behavior expected from contributors and maintainers.
+This document helps ensure that the community around our project is inclusive and collaborative.
+Please refer to our [code of conduct](CODE_OF_CONDUCT)   for more information.

 ### Comming Soon